-From my misc-pics-box here is a photo of a 1:1 Jason-3 satellite model outside EUMETSAT.
-It’s not the satellite I work on but is more photogenic than Metop I guess.
+From my misc-pics-box, here is a photo of a 1:1 Jason-3 satellite model outside EUMETSAT.
+It’s not the satellite I work on, but it’s more photogenic than Metop, I guess.

 Welcome to Bloganuary , a WordPress Challenge I am participating in this month, that provides a daily writing prompt throughout January.